faiz887/Lifestyle-Disease-Prediction/README.md

-# Early Lifestyle Disease Prediction
+# Lifestyle Disease Prediction

 ## Project Overview

-The "Early Lifestyle Disease Prediction" project is a web-based application that uses predictive modeling to assess an individual's risk of developing lifestyle-related diseases.
+The "Lifestyle Disease Prediction" project is a web-based application that uses predictive modeling to assess an individual's risk of developing lifestyle-related diseases.
 The project aims to empower individuals to make informed decisions about their health by providing accurate predictions and promoting health awareness.

 ## Project Features